dhdata/dhdata-site/source/dhdata/organizations/index.html.md

 ### Step 3: Describe the organization

 The document body is a prose description of the organization.
 You should not include any links to datasets in the document.
-When the organization page is built, this body will be followed by a list of datasets associated with the organization.
+When we publish the organization page, a list of associated datasets will follow this body.

 ### Step 4: Add organization metadata